hms-networks/node-red-contrib-kolibri/README.md

-# Node Red Kolibri Nodes
+# Node-RED Kolibri Nodes

 **Work in progress!**

-Two types of Node-Red nodes.
-Kolibri in and Kolibri out.
-Both nodes are able to connect to a running instance of the Kolibri Broker.
+There are two types of Node-RED nodes, __kolibri in__ and __kolibri out__, which can be used to exchange data with a Kolibri Broker (e.g. HMS Hub).

 ## Nodes Overview

-##### Kolibri in
+### Kolibri in

-This node can subscribe to a specific data point path of the connected Kolibri Broker.
+This node can subscribe to the specified data point path of the connected Kolibri Broker.

-##### Kolibri out
+### Kolibri out

-This node you can publish to a specific data point path of the connected Kolibri Broker.
+This node can publish to the specified data point path of the connected Kolibri Broker.

 ## Getting started

-Add a node to a Node-Red flow.
+Add a node to a Node-RED flow.
 Edit the node configurations, deploy it.

-#### Node Configuration
+### Node Configuration

 On the edit page you can adjust three properties.

 - Kolibri Broker: Add or choose a Broker connection.
-New Broker connection requires the following properties.
+New Broker connections require the following properties.
-    - Server Url
+  - Server URL
   - Server Port
   - Username
   - Password
 - Data Point Path: Path to the data variable
-- Name: Node name, that is displayed in the flow
+- Name: Node name that is displayed in the Node-RED flow

-After deploying the flow.
-The Nodes are trying to connect to the configured broker.
-If the connection is established sucessfully a green "connected" label is displayed.
+After deploying the flow the Nodes are trying to connect to the configured Broker(s).
+If the connections are established sucessfully a green "connected" label is displayed.
 If the connection is closed a red "disconnected" label is displayed.